JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 Here's the results of the hyperparameter sweep we ran with Weights and Biases, the selected hyperparameter curve shows our best model:

 <img src="https://raw.githubusercontent.com/JayThibs/map-floodwater-sar-imagery-on-sagemaker/main/imgs/hyperparameter-sweep.png" alt="hyperparameter-sweep" width="800" />

+I also tried different data augmentation configurations, but I wasn't getting better results so I stuck with the ones I have.

 **Final Model:** Our final model that I trained in SageMaker got us a validation IOU of 0.43338 (using the same parameters as the best Colab model), much higher than the benchmark.